przemastro/cv/README.md

-# My GitHub CV - status December 2020
+# My GitHub CV - status July 2021

+All repositories listed here were made from scratch after project was ended or my participation in the project was ended and are only demonstration vesrions of frameworks, tools and programms I did for the projects.
+This is not a client's code!

 ![Dashboard](https://github.com/przemastro/CV/blob/master/career_072021.PNG)